jvgalvin/Portfolio/README.md

 I chose ResNet50, which is a CNN that was trained on over one million images from the ImageNet database.

 # Top Line Summary
 My classifier reaches a peak validation accuracy of 0.95 after 15 epochs.
-It reaches a test accuracy of 1.
+It reaches a test accuracy of 0.96.

 # Writeup
-TBD
+Medium post can be found here: https://johnvgalvin.medium.com/transfer-learning-with-resnet50-lucy-french-bulldog-classifier-146029c8f112